ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 ### 6LoWPAN related configuration parameters

-Following parameters are only valid for 6LoWPAN-ND mesh network.
-These are in use when application uses `LoWPANNDInterface` class.
+The following parameters are only valid for the 6LoWPAN-ND mesh network.
+These are in use when the application uses the `LoWPANNDInterface` class.

 ```
 Configuration parameters